-Sema4 Holdings Corp. ("Sema4 Holdings") through its subsidiaries Sema4 OpCo, Inc., formerly Mount Sinai Genomics Inc., a Delaware corporation ("Legacy Sema4"), and GeneDx Holding 2, LLC, provides genomics-related diagnostic and information services and pursues genomics medical research.
-Legacy Sema4 utilizes an integrated portfolio of laboratory processes, software tools and informatics capabilities to process DNA-containing samples, analyze information about patient-specific genetic variation and generate test reports for clinicians and their patients.
-Legacy Sema4 provides a variety of genetic diagnostic tests and information with a focus on reproductive health, including pediatric, oncology and other conditions.
-Legacy Sema4 primarily serves healthcare professionals who work with their patients and bills third-party payors across the United States, with a substantial portion of its diagnostic testing volume occurring in New York, California, Florida, Connecticut and New Jersey.
+Sema4 Holdings Corp. ("Sema4 Holdings") through its subsidiaries Sema4 OpCo, Inc., formerly Mount Sinai Genomics Inc., a Delaware corporation ("Legacy Sema4") and GeneDx Holding 2, LLC, provides genomics-related diagnostic and information services and pursues genomics medical research.
+Sema4 utilizes an integrated portfolio of laboratory processes, software tools and informatics capabilities to process DNA-containing samples, analyze information about patient-specific genetic variation and generate test reports for clinicians and their patients.
+Sema4 provides a variety of genetic diagnostic tests, and screening solutions, and information with a focus on pediatrics, hereditary cancer screening, and rare diseases for children and adults.
+Sema4 Holdings' operating subsidiaries primarily serve healthcare professionals who work with their patients and bills third-party payors across the United States, with a substantial portion of its diagnostic testing volume occurring in New York, California, Florida, Connecticut and Illinois.